-We are an equal-opportunity employer and we adopt a non-discrimination stance in our operations where no one shall be discriminated against on the basis of race, religion, gender, sexual orientation, disability, age, nationality, culture and background.
-Our employment practices such as appointment, performance appraisals, promotion, and others are carried out on the basis of meritocracy.
+We are an equal-opportunity employer, and we adopt a non-discrimination stance in our operations.
+We believe no one shall be discriminated against on the basis of race, religion, gender, sexual orientation, disability, age, nationality, culture, or background.
+This stance is practised and upheld in all our employment practices, including appointment, performance appraisals, promotion, remuneration, and others, which are carried out on the basis of meritocracy.